virtual-labs/exp-hash-functions-iiith/experiment/assignment.md

-1. Which criterion ensures that we can¡¯t find two messages that hash to the same digest?
+1. Which criterion ensures that we can't find two messages that hash to the same digest?
   (a) One-wayness
   (b) Weak-collision-resistance
   (c) Strong-collision-resistance